Updated April 2026

 Read the Full Policy Wording

-Do not rely on a summary.
-Read the complete policy document to understand exactly which components are covered and which are excluded.
+Do not rely on a summary or sales brochure.
+Read the complete PDS to understand exactly which components are covered and which are excluded.
 Pay particular attention to the exclusions list.

 2